You are here

 - the condition should be non-progressive once the exposure has ceased.

-A toxic based neurological disorder is normally considered as one which produces brain damage at the time or within a reasonable time period of chemical exposure, not appearing years later.
+A toxic based neurological disorder is normally considered as one which produces brain damage at the time or within a reasonable time period of chemical exposure.

 Additional diagnoses which may be covered by SOP